Norman Wisdom: Health decline

-Death
+Death and funeral

-In the final six months of his life, Wisdom suffered a series of strokes that further deteriorated his physical and mental condition.
+In the final six months of his life, Wisdom experienced a series of strokes that led to a marked decline in his physical and cognitive health.
 He died on 4 October 2010 at Abbotswood nursing home on the Isle of Man, aged 95.

-His funeral was held on 22 October 2010 in Douglas, Isle of Man, with an open invitation extended to all island residents.
+His funeral took place on 22 October in Douglas, Isle of Man, with an open invitation extended to all island residents.
 His trademark cloth cap was placed on the coffin during the church service.

-The funeral was attended by many figures from the entertainment industry.
-At Wisdom’s request, Moira Anderson performed "Who Can I Turn To", specially arranged for the occasion by Gordon Cree.
+The service was attended by many figures from the entertainment industry.
+At Wisdom's request, Moira Anderson performed "Who Can I Turn To", specially arranged for the occasion by Gordon Cree.
 He was buried at Kirk Bride Churchyard in Bride, Isle of Man.